Spotting bowel cancers early in patients at increased risk

 The COVID19 pandemic also means hospitals’ capacity to perform colonoscopy is reduced, and patients might be reluctant to go into the hospital for the procedure in the first place.

-This research, conducted at the Barts Cancer Institute in collaboration with St Mark’s, the UK’s specialist bowel hospital, aims to develop a revolutionary blood test that can detect early signs of cancer and monitor the severity of IBD.
+This research, conducted at The Institute of Cancer Research, aims to develop a revolutionary blood test that can detect early signs of cancer and monitor the severity of IBD.
 In the future, it could be possible to take the test at a GP surgery, or even at home.
 Our hope is that the test will improve quality-of-life for people with IBD, and reduce the demand for colonoscopy in hospital.

 The research team

-This PhD will be undertaken by Kane Smith, supervised by Professor Trevor Graham at Queen Mary University of London.
+This PhD will be undertaken by Kane Smith, supervised by Professor Trevor Graham at The Institute of Cancer Research.

-Professor Trevor Graham leads the Evolution and Cancer laboratory at the Barts Cancer Institute, QMUL.
+Professor Trevor Graham is the Director of the Centre for Evolution and Cancer at The Institute of Cancer Research.
+He is team leader of the Genomics and Evolutionary Dynamics laboratory.
 His background is in mathematics, and his work combines maths, molecular biology and evolutionary theory to measure how colorectal cancers form and respond to treatment.
 By understanding how cancers grow and change over time, Trevor and his team aim to enable more effective early detection of cancers and improve the effectiveness of treatment.
 Twitter: @trevoragraham

-Kane Smith is a researcher at the Barts Cancer Institute where over the last two years he has been investigating genomic biomarkers for colitis associated colorectal cancer risk in patients with inflammatory bowel disease.
+Kane Smith is a researcher The Institute of Cancer Research.
+Previously, he was at the Barts Cancer Institute where over the last two years he has been investigating genomic biomarkers for colitis associated colorectal cancer risk in patients with inflammatory bowel disease.
 He completed a BSc in genetics at Cardiff University and an MSc in regenerative medicine at QMUL, giving him a strong background in molecular biochemistry and its application to human disease.
 Kane is excited to undertake a PhD expanding on his current work and aims to improve early detection of cancers using non-invasive methods.